kylemshaw/ganttify/.idx/airules.md

 *   "Add a new component in `src/components/ui/my-new-component.tsx`."

 By following these guidelines, the AI programmer can effectively contribute to the project while maintaining code quality and consistency.

+## Git

+*   Do not commit changes you make until I have approved them